4 Geometry operations

 Figure 4.18: A 'MultiPoint' geometry used to demonstrate shapely type transformations

 A 'LineString' can be created using shapely.LineString from a list of points.
-Consequently, a 'MultiPoint' can be converted to a 'LineString' by extracting the individual points into a list, then passing them to shapely.LineString (Figure 4.19):
+Thus, a 'MultiPoint' can be converted to a 'LineString' by passing the points into a list, then passing them to shapely.LineString (Figure 4.19).
+The .geoms property, mentioned in Section 1.2.5, gives access to the individual parts that comprise a multi-part geometry, as an iterable object similar to a list; it is one of the shapely access methods to internal parts of a geometry.

 linestring